gusakos7/auth-tool-system/README.md

 # Express-Auth

-This project uses Docker to manage and run a set of containers for both development and production environments.
-The repository provides an easy-to-use script system to manage Docker containers, including starting, stopping, building images, deleting volumes, and viewing logs.
+This project uses Docker Compose to manage and run multiple services, with configurations for both development and production environments.
+The `test.sh` script allows you to easily start, stop, and view logs for the Docker containers, with flexibility to customize the environment and behavior through command-line options.

 ## Prerequisites